KhronosGroup/glTF-Asset-Generator/README.md

 * The following are the project dependencies:
     - git (if you wish to clone this repository)
     - Visual Studio 2017
-    - gltf2Loader NuGet package (available within Visual Studio 2017's NuGet Package Manager)
+    - gltf2Loader NuGet package (available within Visual Studio 2017's NuGet Package Manager or [here](https://www.nuget.org/packages/glTF2Loader/))

 * Within Visual Studio, open the AssetGenerator.sln solution.
 Be sure to import the gltf2Loader NuGet package.
 Afterwards, you can Build and Run the solution.